Explain Different Types of Network Devices & Their Functions

 What are Network Devices?

 Network devices are the physical devices that facilitate the communication process between multiple hardware devices on a computer network.
 Network devices allow these hardware devices to connect and communicate with one another.
-Networking devices work in different computer network segment and carries out different tasks.
+Networking devices work in different computer network segments and carry out different tasks.

 To maintain and expand various LANs and WANs, a network may need hundreds or thousands of different network devices.
 Anything that makes it easier for data to travel from source to destination is considered a network communication enabler.
-The fundamental components of a large network include network devices, such as routers, hubs, repeaters, bridges, modems, gateways, etc.
+The fundamental components of an extensive network include network devices, such as routers, hubs, repeaters, bridges, modems, gateways, etc.

 A network with multiple devices transmits an excessive amount of data packets over the same path.
 This can lead to network congestion and decreased performance.
 This is where network devices come into play.
 The addition of a network device makes it easier for many systems to seamlessly share network resources without congesting the network.